sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/handlers.md

 ## Send Slack alerts

 This handler will send alerts to a channel named `monitoring` with the configured webhook URL, using the `handler-slack` executable command.
-The handler uses the [Sensu Slack Handler][34] dynamic runtime asset.
+The handler uses the [sensu/sensu-slack-handler][34] dynamic runtime asset.
 Read [Send Slack alerts with handlers][35] for detailed instructions for adding the required asset and configuring this handler.

 {{< language-toggle >}}